ros-controls/control.ros.org/master/_sources/doc/mujoco_ros2_control/mujoco_ros2_control_plugins/doc/plugins.rst

    public:
      bool init(rclcpp::Node::SharedPtr node, const mjModel* model, mjData* data) override;

-     // Override whichever of these you need -- both have a no-op default, see
+     // Override whichever of these you need -- all have a no-op default, see
      // "Plugin Lifecycle" below for how they differ. void update(const mjModel* model, mjData* data) override;
      void pre_step(mjData* data) override;
+     void on_reset(mjData* /*data*/)

      void cleanup() override;